Outlook is a quite popular email client. It holds 11% market share (Outlook apps hold 9%, and the web version is used by 2% of people worldwide).

 Important to note:

 Outlook is really sufficient for many businesses' needs.
 And we do not have to be afraid of it.
 Quite the opposite - we need to learn to cope with it.
-Besides, Outlook now supports animated GIFs and as of this summer, it will support AMP for emails.
+Besides, Outlook now supports animated GIFs (some versions).
 Isn't it great?

 In the short run, you will not have to cope with codes — we will do it for you.